carbondigitalus/carbon-builder-public/README.md

 # Carbon Builder App

-This is the official repositor for the Carbon Builder web app.
-Initially the repositor should be private.
-So, if you can read this there is a problem.
+This is the official repository for the Carbon Builder web app.
+We are still in development of this product.
+If you are interested in investing or contributing, please contact us at http://carbonbuilder.io

 ## Getting Started